-The Traffic Safety Committee considers traffic calming applications pursuant to the policies and standards set forth in the City’s Traffic Calming Program.
-The program provides for residents to request modifications or mitigation to the potential negative impacts associated with the use of City public streets.
-The Traffic Calming Program is utilized to create an environment in Palos Verdes Estates that is safe for pedestrians, bicyclists and motorists.
-The program addresses neighborhood traffic issues, traffic safety and neighborhood livability through a community-based engagement.
+The Traffic Safety Committee considers traffic calming applications.
+Residents may to request modifications or mitigation to the potential negative impacts associated with the use of City public streets.
+Traffic calming is utilized to create an environment in Palos Verdes Estates that is safe for pedestrians, bicyclists and motorists.
+Measures are employed to address neighborhood traffic issues, traffic safety and neighborhood livability through a community-based engagement.

 Traffic calming measures are roadway design features that reduce the effects of motor vehicle use, alter driver behavior, and improve conditions for all users of the street.
-The techniques for the City’s Traffic Calming Analysis include, but are not limited to:
+Traffic calming techniques may include, but are not limited to:

 • Narrowing of roadway width